jgoalby/jgoalby.github.io/_articles/vscodeipad.md

     - CTRL-G go to line
     - CMD-[ CMD-] indent or unindent
     - CMD-K-X remove whitespace at the end of the line
+    - CMD J shows the terminal
 - Shortcuts that I don't yet understand fully
     - CMD-G highlight search results and allows you to cycle through them
     - CMD-F searches within the current file, but not sure how to get rid of the find dialog as ESC does not work
 - Issues
     - Often CMD-UP and CMD-DOWN stop working
+    - CTRL-TAB does not change tabs
 - What about vim mode?
 Does this give page up and down?
     - CTRL-U page up
     - CTRL-D page down